One-Pan Greek Chicken Thighs with Potatoes

-If you love Greek flavors, these Greek Chicken Thighs are a must-try!
+If you love Greek flavors, these Greek Chicken Thighs with Crispy Potatoes are a must-try!
 Marinated with lemon, oregano, and garlic, then seared in a cast iron skillet, they turn out crispy on the outside and juicy on the inside.
 This easy skillet chicken recipe is perfect for busy weeknights but impressive enough for company.
-Keep reading for step-by-step instructions, expert tips, and delicious serving ideas!

 ★★★★★